Commutative 2-cocycles on Lie algebras: Characteristic

 Naturally, in order to compute the space of commutative $2$-cocycles on any class of Lie algebras of characteristic $3$, it would be beneficial to elucidate first what the space of symmetric bilinear invariant forms on these algebras looks like.

-\begin{conjecture} The space of symmetric bilinear invariant forms on any Lie algebra of classical type over the field of arbitrary characteristic is $1$-dimensional. \end{conjecture}
+\begin{conjecture} The space of symmetric bilinear invariant forms on any central Lie algebra of classical type over a field of arbitrary characteristic is $1$-dimensional. \end{conjecture}

 Note that in small characteristics (including characteristic $3$) not all Lie algebras obtained via the usual Chevalley basis construction, are simple (see, for example, \cite[\S 4.4]{strade}).
-In such cases, under Lie algebras of classical type we mean both these non-simple Lie algebras, and their simple quotients.
+In such cases, under Lie algebras of classical type we mean both these non-simple Lie algebras, and their central simple quotients.

-Of course, for $p=0$ and $p>5$ this conjecture trivially follows from the well-known statement about the Killing form.
+Of course, for $p=0$ and $p>5$ this conjecture trivially follows from the well known statement about the Killing form.
 However, in small characteristics the Killing form, and, more general, any trace form, may vanish (see \cite{garibaldi} and references therein), so this conjecture, perhaps, comes as a bit of surprise.
 It is, however, supported by computer calculations\footnote[2]{ A simple-minded GAP code for calculation of the spaces of commutative $2$-co\-cyc\-les and of symmetric bilinear invariant forms on a Lie algebra, is available at \texttt{http://justpasha.org/math/comm2.gap} .
+[Added January 4, 2016: currently available as an ancillary file accompanying the arXiv version of this paper].
 The code works by writing the corresponding conditions in terms of a certain basis of a Lie algebra, and solving the arising linear homogeneous system. }.

 \begin{conjecture} The space of commutative $2$-cocycles on a finite-dimensional Lie algebra of classical type different from $sl(2)$, over the field of characteristic $3$, coincides with the space of symmetric bilinear invariant forms (and, hence, by Conjecture \ref{conj-symm}, is $1$-dimensional). \end{conjecture}